Network development funded by NSF DEB, NASA AIST

 The Mast Inference and Prediction (MASTIF) synthesis is underway, including seed production in long-term plots and crop counts from our lab, from collaborators, and from new plots installed with the National Ecological Observation Network (NEON).
 This synthesis builds on several decades of data collection and analysis at Coweeta (CWT), Duke Forest (DUKE), Mars Hill (MARS), Great Smoky Mtn Nat Park (GSNP), and Harvard Forest (HARV), evaluating how climate, habitat, and individual traits control maturation and fecundity in trees.
 Several citations are listed at the bottom of this page.
 This expanded synthesis gives us an opportunity to work with colleagues with similar interests and data sets, extending inference across a wide range of species and climates.

-MASTIF is a long-term monitoring network, each of more than 300 plots representing decades of intensive field and lab work.
+MASTIF is a long-term monitoring network with more than 500 plots and crop-count locations, representing decades of intensive field and lab work.

 The synthesis is not a meta-analysis.
 Rather, we use MASTIF to generate a posterior distribution (i.e., one model fit) across all sites, trees, and years, spanning the continent, using the raw data.
 The synthesis is a work in progress; the pages that follow are drafty and can change weekly.